driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 ---

-# Custom Widget Best practices
+# Custom Widgets?

-How to build a custom UI for a widget?
+Best practices for building a custom UI.

 - Use widget viewModels to render custom UI
   - Watch properties state